MicrosoftDocs/azure-devops-docs/docs/pipelines/release/troubleshoot-workload-identity.md

 ### Verify workload identity federation is active

-If you see error message `AADSTS700223` or `AADSTS700238`, workload identity federation was disabled in the Azure portal for your Microsoft Entra tenant.
+If you see error message `AADSTS700223` or `AADSTS700238`, workload identity federation was disabled in your Microsoft Entra tenant.

 Sign in to the Entra portal and verify that there are no policies in place that block federated credentials.